Free (Florence and the Machine song): Critical reception

-Upon its release, the song was lauded for its "anthemic" character and "exhilirating" feeling by Emma Sanchez from Variance magazine.
+Upon its release, the song was lauded for its "anthemic" character and "exhilarating" feeling by Emma Sanchez from Variance magazine.

 Commercial performance

 On the UK Singles Chart, "Free" debuted and peaked at number 66 for the week ending 29 April 2022.
-Following the album's release, "Free" also debuted at number 83 on the Irish Singles Chart for the week ending 20 May 2022.
+"Free" peaked at number 66 on the Irish Singles Chart in June 2023.

 Music video

 The music video filmed for the song was directed by American director Autumn de Wilde and was released on 20 April 2022 on the band's official YouTube channel.
 It was filmed on 18 November 2021 in Kyiv, the capital of Ukraine.
-The choreography for the clip was invented by Ryan Heffington.
+The choreography for the clip was invented by Ryan Heffington, who also dances in the video.

 Katerina Konovalova was responsible for the Ukrainian folk art that can be seen in the clip and Volodymyr Radlinskiy served as its production designer.
 As the release coincided with the 2022 Russian invasion of Ukraine, Welch dedicated the music video for "Free" to Ukrainian people.

 Synopsis

 The video opens with Florence Welch starring as herself and British actor Bill Nighy starring as "her anxiety".
 In the first part, Welch is seen donning a red dress.
 In the first half of the video, the two are seen sitting next to each other in a banquet hall surrounded by white walls and large windows.
 As the song progresses, the duo is seen in various scenes and settings; they are standing next to each other, with Nighy scrolling and speaking on her phone, drinking a cup of coffee, driving a car, activities meant to portray the singer "grappling with her mental health".
-During one scene, she can also be seen being carried into a room at the hospital by two male nurses portrayed by Ryan Heffington and Alexander Antofiy.
+During one scene, she can also be seen being carried into a room at the hospital by two male nurses portrayed by choreographer Ryan Heffington and Alexander Antofiy.

 In the video's second half, Welch can be seen outdoors against a "sun-streaked winter landscape" which is then shifted to Welch singing against a white and gray backdrop, with Nighy in the background.
 Interspersed throughout the clip are instances of Welch dancing and jumping around.
 In the last few scenes, Welsh can be seen crawling on the table, standing against a landscape and posing as the wind blows in the background.
 It ends off with a note that says "spirit, creativity and perseverance of our brave Ukrainian friends".